About Us

-Dr Timothy Taylor is Associate Head of the Department of English Language Education and the Chair of the Curriculum Development Council Committee on English Language.
-He has worked extensively on projects with local schools on the professional development of English teachers, often focused on the integration of technology into the school-based curriculum.
-Besides living and working in Hong Kong for 20 years, Dr Taylor has worked in English education at primary, secondary and university levels in many countries, including the United States, Papua New Guinea and China
+Dr Timothy Taylor has worked extensively on projects with local schools on the professional development of English teachers, often focused on the integration of technology into the school-based curriculum.
+Besides living and working in Hong Kong for 20 years, Dr Taylor has worked in English education at primary, secondary and university levels in many countries, including the United States, Papua New Guinea and China.

 Mr Wong Ka Ho Denis is a Lecturer of the Department of English Language Education at the Education University of Hong Kong.
 He is a professional and passionate English as a second language educator who aims to nurture our next generation to be capable in using English for communication and become a better global citizen.